blegloannec/CodeProblems/AdventOfCode/SynacorChallenge/README.md

 ### Teleporter bypass

-The control command `@` dumps a trace of every instruction executed while `&` modifies register 8 (see `emulator.py` source code for the associated bypass).
+The control command `@` dumps a trace of every instruction executed while `&` modifies register 8 (see `emulator.py` source code for more details on the *associated bypass*).

-We dump the teleporter validation code:
+We trace the teleporter validation computation (just kill it after a few seconds):
 ```
 $ cat teleporter - | python3 emulator.py challenge.bin
 ```